percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 ### Backups and schedules

-- [EVEREST-1092](https://perconadev.atlassian.net/browse/EVEREST-1092) - To ensure a seamless user experience, you cannot initiate an on-demand backup while another backup is still in progress.
+- [EVEREST-1092](https://perconadev.atlassian.net/browse/EVEREST-1092) - Starting with Percona Everest 1.1.0, you cannot initiate an on-demand backup while another backup is still in progress.
+This approach is designed to maintain the integrity of the backup data and reduce any potential impact on the database performance.

 - [EVEREST-1220](https://perconadev.atlassian.net/browse/EVEREST-1220) -  Starting with Percona Everest 1.1.0, you cannot use more than three different backup storages in total, including those used in existing backup schedules.